Predicting Human Perceptions of Robot Performance During Navigation Tasks: Data Collection with SEAN and VR

 \section{Data Collection with SEAN and VR}

-We collected data using SEAN-VR \cite{zhang2023sean}.
-As in Fig.~\ref{fig:setup}(a), participants used a Vive Pro Eye VR device to control an avatar in a warehouse.
-They had to follow a Fetch robot that guided them to a destination that was unknown to them a priori.
+For our \track{VR} data collection, we leveraged the SEAN 2.0 simulator \cite{tsoi2022sean}.
+SEAN 2.0 integrates with the Robot Operating System (ROS) \cite{quigley2009ros} and supports Virtual Reality \cite{zhang2023sean}.
+Participants used a Vive Pro Eye VR device to control an avatar in a warehouse (as in Fig.~\ref{fig:setup}(a)).
 The VR headset captured implicit signals from the participants, like eye and lip movements.
-Also, participants provided ratings of robot performance through the simulation's VR interface.

-Fig.~\ref{fig:setup}(b) shows an example first-person view of the simulation during robot-guided navigation.
-The Fetch robot was controlled with the Robot Operating System (ROS) \cite{quigley2009ros} in SEAN.
-The environment contained other algorithmically controlled pedestrians and obstacles typical of warehouses.
-Our data collection protocol, described below, was approved by our local Institutional Review Board and refined through pilots.
+During data collection, the participants had to follow a Fetch robot that guided them to a destination that was unknown to them a priori but was marked by a red cross on the ground.
+Fig.~\ref{fig:setup}(b) shows a first-person view of the simulation during robot-guided navigation.
+The Fetch robot was controlled with ROS in SEAN.
+The environment contained other algorithmically controlled pedestrians and \track{warehouse} obstacles provided by SEAN 2.0.

+The participants provided ratings of robot performance through the simulation's VR interface.
+The frame rate of the rendering of the virtual environment in the participants' first-person view in VR was over 30 frames per second.
+Our data collection protocol, described below, was approved by our local Institutional Review Board and refined via pilots.